Collecting and treating wastewater generated in the Missoula area

 Treatment - Processing control and maintenance; Organizing tours for the general public and college / high school classes

 Pretreatment / Laboratory - Overseeing chemical analysis for plant, pretreatment, and permit required testing; permitting and monitoring domestic and industrial wastewater

 Composting - Treated bio-solids are incorporated into compost products

 Collection and Treatment

-Stormwater is managed by the Street Department.
+Storm water is managed by the Storm Water Division.
 Collected wastewater is given secondary treatment and released into the Clark Fork River.
 Treated bio-solids are delivered to the composting facility for incorporation into the compost products.
 These activities are conducted within the guidelines of discharge permits and other local, State, and Federal rules and mandates relating to environmental protection.
 Learn more at Montana Water.